Bagoum/danmokou/docs/articles/tbosses.md

 - Casual Name / Casual Name JP are the forms of address for the boss used in challenge descriptions for challenge-based games.
 For example, if the challenge is to destroy the boss, then this will be described as `Destroy {casualName}` or `{casualNameJP}を倒せ` based on locale.
 - Track Name is the name of the boss as appears on the glow in the bottom gutter that shows where the boss is on the screen.
 I usually use Japanese text here for brevity.
 If you want to use English text, you should change the font asset in Assets/Danmokou/Prefab/UI/Tracker>Container>TrackedName.
 Set this to `妹紅` (Mokou).
 - Colors is the color scheme we set up just before this.
 Set this to the color scheme object you created.
-- Rotator is a function that defines the velocity of rotation, in degrees, of the hexagram on the boss.
-You usually don't need to fill this out, as there's a default in place (open up BossConfig.cs and look for `defaultRotator`).
+- Card Rotator is a function that defines the velocity of rotation, in degrees, of the hexagram on the boss.
+You usually don't need to fill this out, as there's a default in place (open up BossConfig.cs and look for `defaultCardRotator`).
+- Spell Rotator is a function that does the same, but for the spell circle effect.
 - Profile contains the left and right sidebar images that are displayed while the boss is active.
 For licensing reasons the images that are actually used in my published games are not included in the repository, so instead, click the little circle on the right of the input entry field and select any image you like.
 - Default Non BG and Default Spell BG are the backgrounds that the boss will automatically use when in a nonspell-type card or a spell-type card.
 If you have the SiMP repository downloaded, you can set these to backgrounds from there, such as `stage ex scroll` and `space.sun`.
 Otherwise, you can set them to `black` and `white`.
 - Default Into Spell Transition and Default Into Non Transition are the background transitions that the boss will automatically use when moving into a spell-type card or a nonspell-type card.
 I recommend `WipeTex1` and `Shatter4.Normal`.